The first question that most new moms ask is what kind of bra to wear while breastfeeding.

 You should wear a nursing bra when breastfeeding.

-A good nursing bra gives you the much-needed comfort, supports your breasts, gives you easy access when nursing and still allows you to look normal even in your normal clothes.
-It should also offer discretion even when wearing breasts pads.
+A good nursing bra gives you the much-needed comfort, supports your breasts, gives you easy access when nursing, and still allows you to look normal even in your normal clothes.
+It should also offer discretion even when wearing breast pads.